puckette/CS152-Project/index.md

 ## Project Goals

-1. Develop a NN that classifies tweets as Russian propaganda or from U.S. politicians using the FastAI library
+1. Develop a NN that classifies tweets as Russian propaganda or from U.S. politicians using the fastai library
 2. Explore new methods for building NNs that do the above task and compare performance between NNs
 3. Build a dataset of QAnon tweets for training a NN in the classification of tweets of QAnon followers, Russian propagandists, and U.S. politicians (potentially)